Inventory Rules

 HotWax Commerce offers several inventory filters to fine-tune which facilities are eligible for allocation, including:

-• Brokering safety stock: Different from online ATP safety stock, brokering safety stock defines the minimum stock required for an order to be brokered to a facility.
+Brokering safety stock: Different from online ATP safety stock, brokering safety stock defines the minimum stock required for an order to be brokered to a facility.
 For example, if a retailer sets a brokering safety stock level of 10 units, only facilities with at least 10 units of the item in stock will be eligible to fulfill the order.
-This prevents over-allocation and ensures that safety stock levels are maintained for unforeseen demand.
+This prevents over-allocation and maintains safety stock levels for unforeseen demand.

-• Proximity: The distance between a fulfillment facility and the customer’s address.
+Proximity: The distance between a fulfillment facility and the customer’s address.
 When a facility address is added in HotWax, its latitude and longitude are automatically saved.
 Similarly, HotWax saves the latitude and longitude for customer addresses as well.
 With both locations’ coordinates stored, the brokering engine can compare them to identify warehouses and stores within the defined proximity that have available inventory.
-For example, a retailer can set a 200-mile proximity limit for next-day delivery orders, ensuring that only inventory within 200 miles of the customer’s address is used.
+For example, a retailer can set a 200-mile proximity limit for next-day delivery orders, so only inventory within 200 miles of the customer’s address is considered.
 This approach supports faster, cost-effective delivery while meeting SLA requirements.

 All facilities enabled for online fulfillment will be attempted for brokering if no filter is applied.